freeCodeCamp/guide/src/pages/articles/miscellaneous/clear-specific-values-from-your-browser-local-storage/index.md

 ---
-title: Clear Specific Values From Your Browser Local Storage
+title: Clear Specific Values from Your Browser Local Storage
 ---
 Removing specific values from your browser's local storage will solve many problems related to the browser crashing or freezing on FreeCodeCamp.